Sort by

 We are helping to close the living income gap for cocoa-farming communities

-Cocoa-farming communities face immense challenges, from rural poverty and increasing climate risks to a lack of access to financial services and basic infrastructure, such as water, health care and education.
+Cocoa-farming communities face immense challenges, from rural poverty and increasing climate risks to a lack of access to financial services and basic infrastructure, such as water, healthcare and education.

 Girl at school

-Our holistic approach aims to deliver long-lasting impact by incentivizing the enrollment of children in school while advancing regenerative agriculture practices and gender equality.
-The program rewards practices that increase crop productivity and help secure additional sources of income, which aim to close the gap to living income and help protect children.
+Our income accelerator program aims to improve the livelihoods of cocoa-farming famil ies.
+It rewards cocoa farming families not just for the quantity and quality of their cocoa beans, but also for practices that benefit the environment and local community.
+The program’s approach aims to deliver a long-lasting impact by incentivizing the enrollment of children in school while advancing regenerative agriculture practices and gender equality.
+The program rewards practices that increase crop productivity and help secure additional sources of income, which aim to help close the gap in living income and help protect children.

 The practices that we incentivize, through cash payments, are: